Ashes Defeat, or, Crash & Burn

 We've seen this before.

-No sir, I'm holding on too tight, I've lost the edge
+No sir, I'm holding on too tight, I've lost the edge.

 To Ricky Ponting, who looks like the past few years have caught up with him all at once.
 His captaincy nous was never his strength, but once upon a time Ponting could always be relied upon for runs; not so now, it would appear.
 Being an international batsman requires such high levels of concentration, eyesight, reflexes, footwork and balance that once it starts to go it’s like falling off a cliff – there’s only one outcome.
 Unfortunately Ponting appears to have hit that point.
 Let’s see if he’s willing to turn in his wings.